ZINC-FYP-2022-23/local-server/README.md

 docker compose up
 ```

-It may be possible that the `graphql-engine` containers fail to start.
-This is expected behavior since it's possible that `postgres` runs the database migrations after `graphql-engine` is ready.
+It may be possible that the `graphql-engine` container fail to start.
+This is expected behavior since it's possible that `postgres` runs the database migrations **after** `graphql-engine` is ready.
 If this happens, simply stop the server and start it again.